-Administer one additional dose of Measles, Rubella vaccines to children in vulnerable areas: Centre to states | Health
+Administer one additional dose of measles, rubella vaccines to children in vulnerable areas: Centre to states | Health

 - India

-The special dose for Measles and Rubella for Universal Immunization Programme (UIP) reporting purposes is referred to as the one additional dose. ''This dose would be in addition to the primary vaccination schedule of first dose at 9-12 months and second dose at 16-24 months,'' he said.
+''This dose would be in addition to the primary vaccination schedule of first dose at nine-12 months and second dose at 16-24 months,'' he said.

-The vulnerable areas are to be identified by the state government and UT administration in ''Outbreak Response Immunization'' (ORI) mode.
+The vulnerable areas are to be identified by the state government and UT administration in ''Outbreak Response Immunisation'' (ORI) mode.

 As the disease is known to witness a surge in cases of numbers from November to March, annually, the health ministry said an active fever and rash surveillance mechanism needs to be strengthened for early case identification.

-''Head count survey of all children aged 6 months to 5 years must be undertaken in the vulnerable outbreak areas to facilitate full MRCV coverage in an accelerated manner.
-The institutionalized mechanism of District Task Force on Immunization under the chairmanship of the District Collector must be activated to review the Measles situation on a daily and weekly basis and plan the response activities accordingly,'' he said.
+''Head count survey of all children aged six months to five years must be undertaken in the vulnerable outbreak areas to facilitate full MRCV coverage in an accelerated manner.
+The institutionalised mechanism of District Task Force on immunisation under the leadership of the district collector must be activated to review the measles situation on a daily and weekly basis and plan the response activities accordingly,'' he said.

 The disease is known to be fatal among children with moderate and severe malnourishment, he said, underlining that as part of the case identification and management, house-to-house search activities to identify such vulnerable children and provide pre-emptive care with nutritional and Vitamin A supplementation is also necessary.